 Purple vegetables such as onions, cabbage and eggplant are also packed with anthocyanins.
 Roast red onions or red cabbage to add to your favorite sandwich or salad for an extra nutritional boost.
 Incorporating anthocyanin-rich foods into your diet can be a gamechanger for your health, so don’t be afraid to experiment and find new ways to include these foods in your diet.

-Keep Reading to Learn More About Fighting Inflammation
+Learn More About How to Fight Inflammation

-All content and information on this website is for informational purposes only and does not constitute medical advice.
+*Medical Disclaimer: All content and information on this website is for informational purposes only and does not constitute medical advice.
 Always consult a medical professional or healthcare provider if you are seeking medical advice, diagnosis or treatment.
 Sweet New Roots, LLC is not liable for risks or issues associated with using or acting upon the information on this website